OfficeDev/Microsoft-Teams-Samples/samples/type-ahead-search-adaptive-cards/nodejs/Readme.md

 - nodejs
 extensions:
 contentType: samples
-createdDate: "11-11-2021 23:30:17"
+createdDate: "24-12-2021 23:30:17"
 ---

-# Type ahead search control in Adaptive cards
+# Type ahead search control on Adaptive Cards

-This sample shows feature of type ahead search (static and dynamic) control in Adaptive cards.
+This sample shows the feature of type ahead search (static and dynamic) control in Adaptive Cards.

 `Static search`